-The Ministry of Housing, Communities & Local Government (MHCLG) created 12 “Welcome Hubs” across the UK to support new arrivals, and the West Midlands SMP is one of these hubs.
+The Department for Levelling Up, Housing and Communities (DLUHC) created 12 “Welcome Hubs” across the UK to support new arrivals, and the West Midlands SMP is one of these hubs.
 These Hubs have been funded to ensure that newly arrived BN(O) status holders are able to access information to help their integration into the UK.
 Although in its early stages, the West Midlands SMP has identified topics such as housing, education, health, employment and tackling hate crime as key to integration success.
 We would actively welcome contact from people arriving from Hong Kong, councils, schools, local voluntary, community and social enterprise (VCSE) groups, as well as other stakeholders to help us develop our work.
 Please do get in touch with us via firstname.lastname@example.org

 The Hong Kong Regional VCSE Grant Scheme – West Midlands priorities.

 As outlined in the Regional VCSE Grant Scheme prospectus, we have compiled a list of regional priorities, which can be found below.
 However we are also keen to encourage bids that come from groups support Hong Kong BN(O) status holders, In particular where these groups identify other needs which come directly from BN(O) status holders and their family members.

 As a region, the priorities we have identified (in no particular order) are as follows: